 We created our business model to take advantage of the changing dynamics of the U.S. private health insurance market.
-Our model is based on a business-to-business-to-consumer distribution strategy, meaning that we rely on our Network Partners to reach potential members to increase the number of our HSA Members.
-Our success depends in large part on our ability to further penetrate our existing Network Partners by adding new HSA Members from these partners and adding new Network Partners.
+Our model is based on a B2B2C distribution strategy, meaning that we rely on our Employer Partners and Health Plan Partners to reach potential members to increase the number of our HSA Members.
+Our success depends in large part on our ability to further penetrate our existing Network Partners by adding new HSA members from these partners and adding new Network Partners.